 The hamlet of Coddington is to the east of Herefordshire, deriving its name from the Anglo Saxon word for a collection of mud cottages.
 The houses are more substantial now, but the parish is still small with a population of about 120.

 The church has a warm and friendly atmosphere.
 Our regular services are Holy Communion and Matins, from the Book of Common Prayer, but from time to time during the year the church is used for Evensong, special services, concerts and other events.
-The benefice is shared with Colwall, so we have the same Rector and ministry team; the churchwardens, Mrs Diane Hodgson and Mr John Marsham, form a local contact point.
+The benefice is shared with Colwall, so we have the same Rector and ministry team and the churchwardens form a local contact point.

 The parish Registers from 1675 to 1812 were deposited in Hereford Record Office.
 From 1286 to date 58 rectors of Coddington have been listed.
 The earliest records relating to Coddington are the Bishop's Transcripts, which start in 1660.